Becoming a member

 Here are links to standard definitions, as defined by the IRS:

-The newly defined Independent Contractor Rule, effective in 2024The US Department of Labor “independent contractor” rule restores the multi-factor analysis used by courts for decades, ensuring that all relevant factors are analyzed to determine whether a worker is an employee or an independent contractor.
-The rule addresses six factors that guide the analysis of a worker’s relationship with an employer, including any opportunity for profit or loss a worker might have; the financial stake and nature of any resources a worker has invested in the work; the degree of permanence of the work relationship; the degree of control an employer has over the person’s work; whether the work the person does is essential to the employer’s business; and a factor regarding the worker’s skill and initiative.
+Newly defined Independent Contractor Rule (Effective 2024): The US Department of Labor's “independent contractor” rule restores the multi-factor analysis used by courts for decades, ensuring that all relevant factors are analyzed to determine if a worker is an employee or an independent contractor.
+The rule considers six factors that guide the analysis of a worker’s relationship with an employer, including any opportunity for profit or loss a worker might have; the financial stake and nature of any resources a worker has invested in the work; the degree of permanence of the work relationship; the degree of control an employer has over the person’s work; whether the work the person does is essential to the employer’s business; and a factor regarding the worker’s skills and initiative.

 General takeaways from our employment lawyer:

-- The New York State Department of Labor considers that once an individual is paid as an employee (W-2) of your organization, any and all work they do for your organization – particularly in the same tax year – should be paid as employee (W-2) or you could risk non-compliance and penalties.
+- The New York State Department of Labor considers that once an individual is paid as an employee (W-2) of your organization, any and all work they do for your organization – particularly in the same tax year – should be paid as an employee (W-2) or you could risk non-compliance and penalties.

 We are working on setting up a session with a domain expert that we can all attend – please stay tuned!